Registrar: Grading and Credits

-An instructor may issue a grade of Incomplete only when the major portion of a course has been completed satisfactorily but health or other emergency reasons prevent the student from finishing all requirements of the course.
-Prior to submitting an Incomplete grade, the instructor and the student must agree upon a timeline for the completion and submission of all remaining work (in accordance with this policy).
+An instructor may issue a grade of Incomplete (I) only when the major portion of a course has been completed satisfactorily but health or other emergency reasons prevent the student from finishing all requirements of the course.
+Prior to submitting an Incomplete grade, the instructor and the student complete an Incomplete Grade Contract detailing the completion and submission of all remaining work.
 After submission of the work, the instructor completes a Grade Change form and submits it to the Associate Dean for Student Academic Affairs for approval; the form is then processed by the Registrar.

 Latest Completion/Expiration Dates: